 Welcome to our best acoustic guitar under 500 dollars list, newly updated for 2017 and full of awesome instruments to suit all players and playing styles.
 The list isn’t in any particular order; all of the guitars featured below are well worth trying out.

-You can either click on the links below to view a particular instrument, or simply scroll down the page to inspect the guitars at your leisure.
+You can either click on the links below to view a particular instrument, or scroll down the page to see all of the guitars on the list.

 - Seagull S6 Original